If we don’t win, you don’t pay.

 About Award-Winning Lawyer Ehline

-I am California and Texas personal injury attorney, Michael Ehline.
+I am Michael Ehline, a California and Texas personal injury attorney.
 I have over a decade of experience handling Passenger Vessel Safety Act cases and similar claims.
 I am considered a distinguished professor leading the Law Office Study Program students.
 My peers recognize me as one of the foremost legal experts in regulatory body knowledge, including an in-depth understanding of Manned Underwater Vehicles Committee Data obtained from the Marine Technology Society on catastrophic implosion cases.

-Suppose crew or passengers in a submersible reach extreme depths and got hurt or died.
-In that case, victims, families, and others may have rights to seek and obtain compensation under a combination of contract, admiralty, and negligence laws.
-Experimental design or not, you still have rights in this largely unregulated tourism industry.
+Suppose crew or passengers in a submersible reach extreme depths and get hurt or die.
+In that case, victims, families, and others may have the right to seek and obtain compensation under a combination of contract, admiralty, and negligence laws.
+Whether you are using experimental design or not, you still have rights in this largely unregulated tourism industry.

 About Ehline Law’s Winning Team

-Ehline Law Firm remains among the industry leaders in cruise vessel safety and recognizes the deadly combination of a shore excursion coupled with a submarine ride.
+Ehline Law Firm remains among the industry leaders in cruise vessel safety and recognizes the deadly combination of a shore excursion and a submarine ride.
 Below I will cover deep-sea expeditions, liability waiver issues, and other issues affecting passenger aboard underwater vessels.
 I will also discuss pitfalls and methods of obtaining financial compensation in cases of serious injuries or wrongful death claims of survivors under maritime, admiralty, and contract law.
-In the end, I will discuss some history, problems with lack of liability insurance, how to hire the best personal injury attorney, and how to contact one.
+Ultimately, I will discuss some history, problems with lack of liability insurance, how to hire the best personal injury attorney, and how to contact one.
 Let’s go!

 What is the difference Between a Submersible and a Submarine?